angeleraser/angeleraser/README.md

 My name is Angel I am 22 years old and I am a web developer (Frontend), I currently live in Venezuela.
 <br>

-I like to write code, for me it is like a hobby because I have a lot of fun although sometimes it gets a bit rough, I also like to solve code challenges in Hackerrank.
+I like to write code, for me it is like a hobby because I have a lot of fun although sometimes it gets a bit rough.
 <br>

 I think that curiosity is the key to knowledge :bulb:.